Crispy Air Fryer Bacon

 - 2-4 slices bacon depending on your air fryer basket size

-- If you like the timing and temp for the way the bacon turned out, write it down and save it!
+- Discard the bread under the air fryer perforated tray.
+If you like the timing and temp for the way the bacon turned out, write it down and save it!
 If not, make adjustments on your next batch.
+If needed add a touch of extra salt &/or black pepper for extra deliciousness.